The Benefits of a Central AC Unit

 Condensate Drain Line

-If the line that drains condensation is blocked by algae, mold or snails the line won’t flush out the water collected by your evaporator unit during cooling.
-This can result in flooding of your basement, water damage in your home, as well as mold and mildew growth.
-The float switch in your indoor coil will shut off the system if it detects a blocked drain line.
+If the drain line for condensation is blocked by mold, algae, snails, or bugs the line won’t flush out the water that is collected by your evaporator coil during cooling.
+This can result in a flooded basement, water damage in your home, and even mold and mildew growth.
+The float switch on your indoor coil will shut down the system when it detects a clogged drain line.

 Explore More